Chimstaz/SmartHome/README.md

 Array of:
 **SensorConf:**
-- TYPE {MVM, DIST, TEMP, CLK, BTN}   - Type of device that this object describes
+- TYPE {MVM, TIME, LED, PHOTO, DISABLESWITCH}   - Type of device that this object describes
 - DATA []                            - where the sensor is plugged in (and other sensor-specific information)
 - Channels: []                       - list of channels that this device publishes its state (Binary)
   - ID                                  - id of the channel